 Profile: Virginia (Ginny) Kravitz

-Virginia Kravitz, Career and Life Coach founded In the Current to serve accomplished professionals who want to have more fulfilling careers and lives and start living with greater joy and abandon.
+Virginia Kravitz, Executive Coach and Career & Life Strategist founded In the Current to serve accomplished professionals who want to move forward with clarity and confidence.

 Her specialties include: transforming career restlessness into a discovery of your unique talent, purpose, and passion; managing overwhelm by using this feeling as a signal to make more effective choices; and owning your time instead of just managing it.
+(Read about Ginny's executive coaching specialties here.)
 Her unique approach incorporates the Five Stages of Living in the Current.

 Prior to launching her coaching business in 2002, Ginny enjoyed a 15-year career with a leading health care benefits company.
 Her tenure included a role as director in a national accounts sales and marketing organization, and then as the project leader and director of a new corporate presentation center.

 Known for her energy and exuberance, Ginny brings innovation and fun to the work while inspiring others to believe in themselves and take bolder action.
 Having a rich depth of experience working with corporate employees, managers, executives, independent business owners, and professionals from various fields, Ginny has a penchant for motivating others to think bigger and express their unique talents for greater fulfillment and impact.

 Ginny is a Professional Certified Coach, credentialed by the International Coach Federation and a graduate of Coach U, the leading global provider of coach training programs.
 She is a recognized facilitator of the Now What?® career and life direction program, a member of the Now What?
 A-Team, and an authorized trainer of the OASIS in the Overwhelm strategies.